 Meta Silicon FET MESFET

 Meta Silicon FET MESFET is fabricated using Gallium Arsenide and used for RF applications.
 It can provide high gain and low noise.
-MESFET has a very small gate structure therefore it’s very risky while handing the MESFET.
+MESFET has a very small gate structure therefore it’s very risky to handle the MESFET.

 HEMT / PHEMT